 Some other educational options may include a part-time in-person component for families who are comfortable with that approach.
 In addition to the homeschool partnerships mentioned above, a limited number of existing tuition-free programs offer flexible times for older students to learn on-site and at home.
 Examples include FlexTech High School and

-Michigan also offers at least one tuition-based option for learning in school part-time.
-At HighPoint Hybrid Academy, students learn primarily at home but spend one day a week on campus with more formalized direct support from experienced teachers.
+Michigan also offers other options for learning in school part-time.
+At HighPoint Hybrid Academy, students learn primarily at home but spend two days a week on campus with more formalized direct support from experienced teachers.
 Tuition may be required for families who live outside Oakland County or a neighboring county.